 Whether you live in Kildare or are visiting, there’s no shortage of things to do in Kildare, so we’ve narrowed it down for you!
 Here’s our Mykidstime Top 10 things to do with kids in Kildare, in no particular order!!

-The Curragh plains are an ideal destination for flying a kite.
-If there is any wind you’ll catch it here!
+The Curragh is a is a flat open plain of over 5,000 acres which has been in existence for over 2,000 years.
+Filled with history and associated with many famous figures from Irish mythology such as St Brigid and her cloak and the Fianna, it is also an ideal destination for flying a kite!
+If there’s any wind, you’ll catch it here.
 While you’re there, watch the horses training, or go for a walk/cycle.
-Best of all it’s free!
+Best of all, it’s free!

 #2.
 Irish National Stud